ikappaki/scittlets/README.md

 npx scittlets catalog
 ```

-Update dependencies in an HTML file:
+Update all scittlets dependencies in an HTML file to their latest versions:

 ```bash
 npx scittlets update ./index.html